 Publications

-- ProceedingsDistrictNet: Decision-aware learning for geographical districtingCheikh Ahmed, Alexandre Forel, Axel Parmentier, and Thibaut VidalAccepted in NeurIPS 2024 Oct 2024
+- ProceedingsDistrictNet: Decision-aware Learning for Geographical DistrictingCheikh Ahmed, Alexandre Forel, Axel Parmentier, and Thibaut VidalThe Thirty-eighth Annual Conference on Neural Information Processing Systems Nov 2024

 Districting is a complex combinatorial problem that consists in partitioning a geographical area into small districts.
 In logistics, it is a major strategic decision determining operating costs for several years.
-Solving them using traditional methods is intractable even for small geographical areas and existing heuristics, while quick, often provide sub-optimal results.
+Solving districting problems using traditional methods is intractable even for small geographical areas and existing heuristics often provide sub-optimal results.
 We present a structured learning approach to find high-quality solutions to real-world districting problems in a few minutes.
 It is based on integrating a combinatorial optimization layer, the capacitated minimum spanning tree problem, into a graph neural network architecture.
 To train this pipeline in a decision-aware fashion, we show how to construct target solutions embedded in a suitable space and learn from target solutions.
-Experiments show that our approach outperforms existing methods as it reduces costs by 10% on average on real-world cities.
+Experiments show that our approach outperforms existing methods as it can significantly reduce costs on real-world cities.

 - PreprintWardropNet: Traffic Flow Predictions via Equilibrium-Augmented LearningKai Jungel, Dario Paccagnan, Axel Parmentier, and Maximilian SchifferOct 2024